-To mitigate project funding and development risks, we note that a new deep-sea mining vessel funded 51% by Singaporean and 49% Filipino, called MB Siphon I, is now already engaged in actual offshore operations and planned exporting for JDVC.
+To mitigate project funding and development risks, the Company notes that a new deep-sea mining vessel funded 51% by Singaporean and 49% Filipino, called MB Siphon I, has arrived the mining area and is currently deployed to do preparation stage and is just awaiting the procurement of all required environmental equipment from the FOO proceeds, so that MB Siphon I can be fully compliant with the offshore mining guidelines.
 JDVC tempers its exposure to this risk by exercising prudent management.
 In addition, JDVC is also in discussions with local and foreign debt and equity providers for its planned fundraising activity.